raritet/raritet.github.io/contact.md

 ## Andy Oliver

 That's the name under which I do my creative stuff.
-It helps to keep my various web presences from diluting each other.
+Let's call it my _nom de plume_ or maybe my _nom de guerre_.
+It helps to keep my web presences from diluting each other.
+At my "day job" I'm called Andrew Barthle.

 You can contact me by